Wondering who will play who in the upcoming seasons of The Crown?

-Look for Season 3 of the Netflix period drama in 2019, which reportedly will pick up in the 1970s and will be filmed back-to-back with Season 4.
+Look for Season 3 of the Netflix period drama in 2019, which reportedly will pick up in 1963 (earlier accounts had the series jumping ahead into the 1970s) and will be filmed back-to-back with Season 4.
+Filming began in July.

 Do you think Helena Bonham Carter is a good fit to play the part of the controversial Royal?

 - For her role as Queen Elizabeth in The King’s Speech, Bonham Carter won best supporting actress (BAFTA) and was nominated for an Oscar.
 She brilliantly played Helen Schlegel in Howards End.

 Period drama fans loved her in an early role as Kate Croy in The Wings of the Dove, and will likely remember her as Caroline Abbott in Where Angels Fear to Tread, Edith Ellyn in Suffragette, Miss Havisham in Great Expectations, Mrs. Lovett in Sweeney Todd, Anne Boleyn in Henry VIII, Serena Staverley in A Hazard of Hearts, and Madame Thénardier in Les Miserables.

 You may have missed her in the 1930s set A Merry War (1997), The Lone Ranger (2013), Hamlet (1990), Mary Shelley’s Frankenstein (1994), Francesco (1989) and Toast (2010).

 Helena Bonham Carter’s earliest period roles include Lady Jane Grey in Lady Jane and Lucy Honeychurch in A Room with a View.